Seneral/FlagPlayer/README.md

 # FlagPlayer
-A simple YouTube Web-App focussed on music playback (aka small project that my subconcious thought up to prevent myself from learning for pesky exams)
+A simple YouTube Web-App focused on music playback

-- Free, easy to modify and all important stuff happens client-side
+- Free, easy to modify and client-side
 - No official YouTube API used
 - No third party code used
-- Standard player features (select streams freely, e.g. audio only)
-- Prooven interface including dark and light theme
-- Basic settings
 - Save and cache playlists in local database
+  - Free without looping bugs!
+- Mobile support (install as web app!) - with audio only and background playback
+- Cache individual videos (audio only) for offline playback
 - Watch page including:
 	- Comments and Threads (only on custom local server)
 	- Related videos (excluding mixes and livestreams for now)
-	- Playlists large and small
-- Search (videos only) with filtering by category
-- Channel page including all tabs
+- Search + Channel page

 ## Missing standard features
 - Subscriptions / Feeds
 - Subtitles
-- Download Button
 - Proper synchronized DASH playback with MediaSourceExtension
-- Playlist/Channel search
-- Better mobile and touch support (not tested)
+- Search limited to Playlists/Channels

+## Known Issues
+- Video Playback, especially high resolutions, is super laggy and quickly goes out of sync.
+Proper MSE implemenentation is needed, which requires routing all video data over the backend server
+- Wrong aspect of thumbnails for videos with 1. only low resolution thumbnail AND 2. non 16-9 ratio - pretty rare
+- Current video title is original (not translated), while related videos, etc. are all translated
+- Most video titles are translated... (there's hope though)

 ## Future aspirations
 - Separate Database Management Site: